Today, we will discuss project selection methods.

-Now, let’s get back to benefits measurement methods.
+Now, let’s get back to the benefits measurement methods.

 It is the ratio between the present value of inflow (cost invested in the project) and the present value of outflow (value of return from the project).
-You will select the project with a higher Benefit-Cost Ratio (BCR).
+You will select the project with a higher BCR.

 Economic Value Added (EVA)

-Economic Value Added (EVA) is a performance metric that calculates the value creation for the organization and defines the return on capital (ROC).
+EVA is a performance metric that calculates the value creation for the organization and defines the Return on Capital (ROC).
 It is the net profit after deducting all taxes and capital expenditure.

-If you have many projects, you will select the one with the higher EVA.
-Please note that EVA is expressed in dollar value, not a percentage.
+If you have several projects, you will select the one with the higher EVA.
+Please note that the economic value added is expressed in dollars, not as a percentage.

-This technique is also knowns as Economic Model.
+This technique is also known as the economic model.

-Here, the project selection committee will list a few relevant criteria and weigh them according to their importance.
-Then they will assign marks for these parameters for each project.
-Finally, they will add the marks and get the final score.
+Here, the project selection committee will list a few relevant criteria and weigh them according to importance.
+Then they will assign marks for these parameters.
+Finally, the committee will add the marks and get a final score.

 This is the time required to recover the cost invested in the project.

-If other parameters are the same, you will select the project with the minimal payback period.
+If other parameters are equal, you will select the project with a minimal payback period.

 Net Present Value (NPV)